b-jesch/service.pvr.manager/README.md

      PATH="$PATH:$HOME/yard2

-in this case $HONE/yard2 points to the installation folder of yard2wakeup.
+In this case $HOME/yard2 points to the installation folder of yard2wakeup.
 On *Elec this could be /storage/yard2

 ADDITIONAL FOR EXPERTS
 ----------------------